Andrew Peters: Playing career

 On January 6, 2009, Peters was involved in an incident with then Ottawa Senators forward Jarkko Ruutu, in which Peters shoved his glove into Ruutu's face during a skirmish.
 Ruutu then bit Peters's thumb through the glove, piercing the skin and drawing blood.
 Peters was called for unsportsmanlike conduct on the play, however Ruutu was suspended the next day for two games.

 On September 12, 2009, the New Jersey Devils invited Peters to try out with the team during training camp.
 On September 25, the Devils signed Peters to a one-way two-year contract worth the NHL's league minimum of US$500,000.

 The team placed him on waivers June 30, 2010 and July 2, bought out his contract.
 He received US$166,667 in compensation in each of the following two seasons from the Devils.
 Peters signed with the Florida Panthers August 20, 2010, to a two-way, one-year contract worth the NHL's league minimum of US$500,000 and $75,000 in the AHL.

 The Panthers traded Peters October 6, 2010, to the Vancouver Canucks for Darcy Hordichuk.
 The Canucks then immediately loaned Peters and Nathan Paetsch, traded to the Canucks in a separate transaction, to the Rochester Americans.
 The Amerks suspended Paetsch, Peters and other players on November 1 following a team curfew violation.
 Paetsch was then loaned to the Syracuse Crunch, however the Manitoba Moose, the Canucks' AHL affiliate, would not accept Peters on its roster, leaving him without a team.

 Peters and the Canucks agreed to a mutual release from his contract on February 8, 2011.
 While Vancouver had asked that he report to the AHL's Manitoba Moose, Peters instead announced his retirement from professional hockey.

 Post-playing career

 Peters was a contributor to the Sabres Hockey Network and co-hosted the daily talk show The Instigators on WGR Buffalo and MSG Western New York with fellow Sabres alumnus and teammate Craig Rivet.
 Stepping down from the radio show in September 2021, the pair are currently working together on the podcast After The Whistle, keeping their chemistry and banter, while expanding the scope of the podcast beyond the Sabres.

-He also currently serves as head coach of the Buffalo Jr. Sabres' under-15 squad.
+He also served as head coach of the Buffalo Jr. Sabres' under-15 squad.
 In March 2017, his team won the New York State Championship and qualified for the National Championship tournament played in Arizona in April 2017.

+Andrew Peters is now a coach for the Amherst Knights 10U boys' team.